la2050/challenge/_2020/create/grid110.md

   of these companies will create bring capital infusion into the area.
 We anticipate that for each entrepreneur directly served, we will be able to impact 3.5 additional people (staff, family, community).
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  We believe strongly in the power of community partners and would not be where we are today without them.
+We currently have several formal and informal established partnerships (Office of Mayor Eric Garcetti being our primary partner) as well as several in discussions for South LA, but we are submitting this proposal as an individual organization.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support